If You Relate To These 15 Things, You Genuinely Enjoy Being Alone

 Unsplash/Tabitha Turner

 Being by yourself doesn’t drain you; it energises you.
 After periods of solitude, you feel refreshed and ready to engage with the world again.
-This recharging effect is a clear sign that alone time is beneficial for you.
+The recharging effect is a clear sign that alone time is beneficial for you.
 It’s not just about escaping social interaction, but about genuinely thriving in your own space and emerging from it feeling renewed.

 3. You’re comfortable with silence.